money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 ## Wrapped RBTC

-This is a token exchange you can't exchange token with base money, you can only exchange with tokens.
+This is a token exchange, you can't exchange token with base money, you can only exchange with tokens.
 You need first transform your base RBTC in WRBTC if you want to use you RBTC.
 This operation RBTC->WRBTC is called Wrap, and the operation WRBTC->RBTC is unwrap.